 22. Reform financial systems.
-Carefully vacate as null and void the Federal Reserve Act of 1913, Nationalize the Federal Reserve, convert the Federal Reserve Board of Governors Building into a National Bank and Federal Reserve District Banks into Public National District Banks and large private banks into a National Bank and National State, City and Community Public Banks.
-Congress originate and appropriate United States Notes to fund the Government, implement the SDG TAPs, pay the National Debt and Exchange for Federal Reserve Notes at a rate based on how Federal Reserve Notes earned and are planned to be used.
+Carefully vacate as null and void the Federal Reserve Act of 1913, nationalize the Federal Reserve, convert the Federal Reserve Board of Governors Building into a National Bank and Federal Reserve District Banks into Public National District Banks.
+Nationalize and convert large private banks into State, City and Community Public Banks.
+Congress originate and appropriate United States Notes to fund the Government, implement the SDG TAPs, pay the National Debt and Exchange for Federal Reserve Notes at a rate based on how Federal Reserve Notes were earned and are planned to be used.

 (Updated November 20, 2017)

 The Federal Reserve Act of 1913, which was obtained by fraud, has been used to commit fraud and is unconstitutional, wrongfully and unlawfully established the Federal Reserve System which is clearly null and void.
 All the federal reserve notes printed or issued electronically by the Federal Reserve are not lawful currency and are essentially counterfeit.

 The Constitution states: “The Congress shall have the power ...
 To coin Money... .
 No Money shall be drawn money from the Treasury but in Consequence of Appropriations made by Law;”

 The Constitution is the Supreme Law of the Land and takes precedence over all U.S. Federal and State Laws

 Target Action Plan TAP #13.
 Vacate as Null and Void, Set Aside, Repeal, Replace or Amend All or Portions Of Unconstitutional, Unjust and/or Injurious Laws provides additional information.

 This must be carefully planned and managed or there could be a horrible economic collapse and depression.